-JD/MPH applicants should be sure to select the appropriate designation in SOPHAS indicating that they are applying for the JD/MPH joint degree program in either the Global Health or Health Policy field of study of the MPH-45 program.
+JD/MPH applicants should select the appropriate designation in SOPHAS indicating that they are applying for the MPH45/JD joint degree program in either the Global Health or Health Policy field of study.

 Statement requirement for JD/MPH: The statement of purpose and objectives should not exceed 750 words, although SOPHAS allows for a higher word count.
 There is no prescribed format for the essay, but it should include information about the following: